w3f/Grants-Program/applications/CryptoBot.md

             2. click in different distance can do different things
             3. ESC is pause
             4. right click if target can be edit, it will show a menu.
-8. Game Engine (tentative): GDevelop, it provide good tool for developer and is very friendly for 2D games.
+8. Game Engine (tentative): `GDevelop`, it provide good tool for developer and is very friendly for 2D games.
 We may fork a version then

 ### **Development Roadmap 🔩**
 ### Overview